Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/09-refactor-src/README.md

 npm install
 ```

-- It's time to refactor a bit our solution to make it more maintaneable.
+- It's time to refactor a bit our solution to make it more maintainable.

 - To keep maintainable our source code, let's create a `src` folder and move the following files into: